gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

      Do not place the keyword ``is`` on a separate line in a subprogram body in case if the spec occupies more than one line.

+   .. index:: --no-separate-return (gnatpp)

+   :switch:`--no-separate-return`
+     In :switch:`--no-compact` mode, if a subprogram spec does not fit on one line, try to place the ``return`` on the same line as the last formal parameter.

    .. index:: --separate-loop (gnatpp)